gandalf3/The-Queen-s-Workers/README.md

-ARadish	concept, modeling, art, etc gandalf3	game mechanics. python. (made evreything work and look cool) X-27	building system, other game mechanics, some prettyifiying
+ARadish	concept, modeling, art, etc gandalf3	game mechanics. python. (made evreything work and look cool) X-27	building system, other game mechanics, some prettyifiying, implemented easter egg.

+^^^ that was a big hint - you wouldn't have possibly found the buttons to activate the Easter Egg without reading this file.